SciQuest cuts 2014 forecast on order delays, shares slump

-May 1 (Reuters) - SciQuest Inc, whose cloud-based software helps manage supply chains, cut its full-year profit and sales forecast as its enterprise customers delayed signing up for its services.
+(Reuters) - SciQuest Inc SQI.O, whose cloud-based software helps manage supply chains, cut its full-year profit and sales forecast as its enterprise customers delayed signing up for its services.

 The company’s shares fell as much as 20 percent in post market trading, after it also reported a lower-than-expected first-quarter profit.